 Use a static internal IPv4 or IPv6 address with Shared VPC

 You can create a reserved static internal IP address in a shared subnet of a Shared VPC network.
 The IP address object itself is created in the same service project as the resource that will use it, even though its value comes from the range of available IP addresses in the selected shared subnet of the Shared VPC network.
-Refer to these pages for more information about this use case:
+For more information about this use case, see the following resources:

 List static internal IPv4 or IPv6 addresses

-selected VPC.
-To view all your existing static IP address, including external IP
+To view all your existing static IP addresses, including external IP addresses and internal IP addresses, complete the following steps.

 Console